 If you want to become a psychologist, pursuing a graduate program and training can build some essential skills for you.
 Of course, even in the best doctoral program of psychology, it matters that you have the raw material already -- that you care about people, have an intuitive and perceptive mind, and are interested in psychological topics.

 What skills do you need to become a psychologist?

 3) Assessment.
 Psychologists are uniquely trained to administer psychological tests.
 These tests can determine cognitive abilities such as IQ, psychological challenges such as psychosis, learning disabilities, developmental problems, and neurological issues.
-In a good doctoral program you will learn to choose, administer, and score tests as well as write a useful report.
+In a good doctoral program you can learn to choose, administer, and score tests as well as write a useful report.

 4) Creating a safe environment.
 Clients are often anxious about entering treatment.
 Your job as a psychologist is to set them at ease and help them feel they can trust you.
 Once trust is established, treatment can proceed more effectively.

 6) Listening skills.
 All clinicians need great listening skills.
 Listening is the core action of therapy and counseling.
-You will have a chance in your program to learn more about building your ability to listen, as well as to practice.
+You should have a chance in your program to learn more about building your ability to listen, as well as to practice.

 7) Showing Empathy.
 Along with listening well, an effective psychologist has empathy for her clients.
 This means she can understand what they are feeling and communicate that.

 10) Communicating clearly.
-Finally, a psychologist’s tools are her words.
-If you can express yourself and ideas clearly you will be better able to help your client.
+Finally, a psychologist's tools are her words.
+If you can express yourself and ideas clearly you can be better able to help your client.
 While it is not your role to tell clients what to do you can help gently guide them to find the most beneficial direction.

 Becoming a psychologist is hard work and there are many skills to acquire.
 Look for an excellent training program and apply yourself well.